CyrusHoward/100y-saas/WARP.md

 100-Year SaaS is a minimalist, boring-on-purpose Go application designed for extreme durability and simplicity.
 The project follows the principles of protocols over frameworks, using HTTP, HTML, and SQL with a single-binary approach that can run for decades with minimal maintenance.

-**Status**: This is a complete, working project template.
-All source code files are present and the application can be built and run immediately (requires Go to be installed).
+**Status**: This is a complete, production-ready SaaS platform with authentication, multi-tenancy, analytics, subscriptions, background jobs, rate limiting, and email notifications.
+All features are maintenance-free and use only SQLite + standard library.

 ## Getting Started